 Mathias Plank, CEOat Sticky, explained: “The rise of online channels means digital marketing campaigns are an excellent avenue for marketers, but this presents a problem in terms of measuring true reach.
 The norm has become to measure impressions and click through rates, but this is not a true indication of ad reach in terms of whether the audience has seen it.
 There is a danger of over or under estimating the media investment, which is exactly what our study highlighted, and shows marketers need to better understand the effect of the online display ad campaigns they invest in, as well as better understand the audience they are targeting.”

-Cint’s CEO, Bo Mattsson, said: “This study reinforces to digital marketers the need for a combination approach to gathering insight in order to better direct spend to increase ROI.
+Cint’s CEO, Bo Mattsson, said: “This study reinforces to digital marketers the need for a combination approach to gathering insights in order to better direct spend to increase ROI.
 Using cutting edge technology and reliable survey panels comprising deeply profiled respondents, to speak to the right audience, is the key to ensuring digital ad spend is better targeted and ROI is enhanced.
-Obtaining such insight means marketers can decrease spend on ads which are not seen, or use the technology to gauge reaction to visuals and messages.
+Obtaining such insights means marketers can decrease spend on ads which are not seen, or use the technology to gauge reaction to visuals and messages.

 “Sticky’s service integrates with our self-service survey sampling tool, Cint Access, so projects can be set up quickly, easily managed, and over 10 million individuals in 57 different countries can be accessed cost-effectively through OpinionHUB marketplace.”